bonStats/bonStats.github.io/_posts/2021-04-25-chop-the-locks.md

   - Fundraising
 ---

 Hey All, this year for my birthday I'm chopping off my hair to raise money for the 50 men recently released into the community after 8 long years of detention.

 Those who know me well will tell you how much I enjoy my long hair and how much it is part of my identity.
 This time around I've been growing it for 2.5 years!
 During that time my long hair and I have enjoyed activities together such as long walks on the beach, head banging at concerts (and in the bathroom), and cycling really fast to stretch it out behind me like a majestic mane.

-These men fled violence and persecution in their home countries, only to be detained and persecuted by our Government - for the basic human right of seeking asylum.

 Please donate directly to the main fundraiser: <https://chuffed.org/project/support-for-the-kp120> (so I can't get my grubby hands on the money and buy myself a wig when I regret this... but mainly for tax purposes).
 Then send me a screenshot (links in side bar) so I can keep track of the donations related to the hair chopping.
 Any amount of support will be welcomed!